Emmionel/Apodomisis/README.md

 •	2nd Six-Note-Series: A#, G, D#, A, F#, E

-In many parts of this music piece there are taking place fragments of the twelve-tone series, in groups of two or three notes based on musical set theory introduced by Howard Hanson .
-In this way, it is underscored the microstructure of the twelve-tone series and its symmetry with the other tone rows used in this piece.
+In many parts of this music piece fragments of the twelve-tone series are taking place, in groups of two or three notes based on musical set theory introduced by Howard Hanson .
+In this way, the microstructure of the twelve-tone series is underscored and its symmetry with the other tone rows used in this piece.

 <ins>Tone rows:</ins>